spyker77/fastapi-tdd-docker/README.md

 -   Venv replaced with poetry
 -   Added versions of the API
 -   Refactored the code
--   Test coverage increased from 86 to 99%
+-   Test coverage increased from 86 to 94%
+-   Gunicorn added to manage the uvicorn
+-   BackgroundTasks replaced witn Celery, Redis and RabbitMQ